TRADE LICENCE UNIT

 • Oxford Permabel Blue.

-2. Except by special permission of the Minister of National Security, the vessel to be imported should not be capable of travelling at speeds in excess of thirty (30) knots.
+2. Except by special permission of the Minister of Homeland Security, the vessel to be imported should not be capable of travelling at speeds in excess of thirty (30) knots.

 3. When applying for permission to import the vessel, applicants should at the same time seek the permission of the Telecommunications Authority of Trinidad and Tobago (TATT) to install radio equipment.